cblopez/nmapthon/docs/scripts.rst

 When retrieving a script output, it needs to be referenced by its name.
 Nmapthon has several ways of retrieving those scripts:

     - ``host_script(host:str, script_name:str)``: Returns the host script output for a given script name.
-If the target does not have any information about that script, it will raise a ``NmapScannerError``.
+If the target does not have any information about that script, it will raise a ``NmapScanError``.

     - ``port_script(host:str, proto:str, port:(str,int), script_name:str)``: Returns the port script output for a given script name, associated with a protocol and a port.
-If the target does not have any information about that script, it will raise a ``NmapScannerError``.
+If the target does not have any information about that script, it will raise a ``NmapScanError``.

     - ``host_scripts(host:str, script_name:str=None)``: Yields a tuple with ``(script_name, script_output)`` for every host script from a particular host.
 If ``script_name`` is specified, then it will only yield scripts whose names **contain** that string.